 TaxJar – Don’t worry about sales tax with your store, and let this powerful extension calculate the proper amount to be collected at checkout time.
 This extensions ONLY supports U.S. and Canadian tax collection.

-If you don’t want to spend any money on extensions, take a look at their free extensions.
+If you don’t want to spend any money, take a look at their free extensions.

 Drastically improve your eCommerce site’s performance by installing and configuring the plugins listed below.